imshaaz21/Cookie-Inspector/README.md

 1. Click on the `trash icon` next to the cookie you want to delete.

 ## 🔄 Future Plans
-The main branch contains the Chrome extension.
+**The main branch contains the Chrome extension**.
 In the future, support for other browsers (like Firefox etc.) will be added.

 ## 📜 License